webplatform/docs/tutorials/css-regions/index.md

 {{Byline}}
 {{Summary_Section|Enabling complex threaded layouts}}
 {{Tutorial
 |Content=The CSS Regions feature provides a way to implement complex magazine-style designs in which content flows through freely positioned layout elements.
 It offers you a way to dynamically flow content from one layout element to another, but does not specify how those elements are positioned.
 For that, use whatever CSS technique is most appropriate: floats, flexible boxes, grid layout, or absolute positioning.
-The following provides a guide for how to flow text, with no discussion of these various layout techniques.
+The following guide shows you how to flow text, but does not discuss these various layout techniques.